maharjannickesh/RV/readme.txt

  About database;
  1. The database is MySql.
  2. Please config the databse in rv-config.properties as per the user machine.
- 3. The database is provided in the classpath database folder.
+ 3. The database is provided in the resources folder.

  Server
  1. Jetty and Tomcat server has been used.
 By Default jetty is in use.